nielsbasjes/logparser/README-geoip.md

     ProductIds GeoLite2-City GeoLite2-Country GeoLite2-ASN

 How do I use it?
+===

+Currently there are 4 dissectors available

+ASN
 ---
+* Class: nl.basjes.parse.httpdlog.dissectors.geoip.GeoIPASNDissector
+* Input: Needs the path to the GeoLite2-ASN.mmdb to function.
+* Output: ASN number and organization.

+ISP
+---
+* Class: nl.basjes.parse.httpdlog.dissectors.geoip.GeoIPISPDissector
+* Input: Needs the path to the GeoIP2-ISP.mmdb or GeoLite2-ISP.mmdb to function.
+* Output: ASN number and organization, ISP name and organization.

+Country
+---
+* Class: nl.basjes.parse.httpdlog.dissectors.geoip.GeoIPCountryDissector
+* Input: Needs the path to the GeoIP2-Country.mmdb or GeoLite2-Country.mmdb to function.
+* Output: Information about continent and country.

+City
+---
+* Class: nl.basjes.parse.httpdlog.dissectors.geoip.GeoIPCityDissector
+* Input: Needs the path to the GeoIP2-City.mmdb or GeoLite2-City.mmdb to function.
+* Output: Information about continent, country, subdivision, city, postalcode and latitude/longitude.

 In Apache Pig you can do something like this now: